|Download a PDF of this article to share with your team|

 - S. Weber, Top 8 Reasons to Hire a NP or PA.
 Physicians Practice, November 19, 2015. http://www.physicianspractice.com/managers-administrators/top-eight-reasons-hire-np-or-pa

 - D. Morton-Rias, Healthcare Trends: How Certified PAs Make a Difference.
 Physicians Practice, January 26, 2016. http://www.physicianspractice.com/partnerships/2016-healthcare-trends-certified-pas-make-difference

 a.
-Non-physician providers (NPPs) are also referred to as Advanced Practice Professionals or Advanced Practice Providers (APPs) and traditionally include Advanced Practice Nurses (APRNs), such as Nurse Practitioners (NPs), Certified Registered Nurse Anesthetists (CRNAs), Certified Nurse Midwives (CNMs), Clinical Nurse Specialists (CNSs), and Physician Assistants (PAs).
+Advanced Practice Providers (APPs) are also referred to as Advanced Practice Professionals, Advanced Practitioners, or Non-Physician Providers (APPs) and traditionally include Advanced Practice Nurses (APRNs), such as Nurse Practitioners (NPs), Certified Registered Nurse Anesthetists (CRNAs), Certified Nurse Midwives (CNMs), Clinical Nurse Specialists (CNSs), and Physician Assistants (PAs).